fdecarpentier/PlantDeath/readme.md

 ![CIELAB](./CIELAB.png)
 - The dead cells are stained in blue while the living cells remains green.
 It is therfore possible to discimiate them based on theire b\* value.
-- The user can chosse options: white balance ([original macro](https://github.com/pmascalchi/ImageJ_Auto-white-balance-correction)), whatersheding, scale and minimum area.
+- The user can chose options: white balance ([original macro](https://github.com/pmascalchi/ImageJ_Auto-white-balance-correction)), whatersheding, scale and minimum area.
 - Examples with Chlamydomonas cells.

 ## Original